bungaku-moe/BA2LW/README.md

 ## Overview

-This project is intended to restore [Blue Archive](https://bluearchive.nexon.com/ "Visit Blue Archive official website") Memorial Lobby and used it as interactive Live Wallpaper.
+BA2LW is a project intended to make [Blue Archive](https://bluearchive.nexon.com/ "Visit Blue Archive official website") Memorial Lobby used as Interactive Live Wallpaper on your desktop.

 This project is a fork of [ba2wall](https://github.com/Tualin14/ba2wall) by [Tualin14](https://github.com/Tualin14) that no longer maintained.
-You can checkout his(?) work at [Steam Wallpaper Engine Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2875378435 "Visit Tualin14 Workshop").
+You can checkout his work at [Steam Wallpaper Engine Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2875378435 "Visit Tualin14 Workshop").

 ## Wallpaper Data Structures